cehw/cehw/README.md

 🌍 Decoding the Earth's Pulse with AI

+Hi!
 I am an Applied ML Researcher dedicated to Earth & Climate Science.
 Currently, I’m "listening" to cities.
 By applying Graph Neural Networks to urban sensor networks, I map the invisible thermal veins of our streets in real-time.

 What's next?
 I’m looking beyond the city limits.
 My next frontier involves: